sofa13/csi4107_a2/README.md

 - and Decision Trees (J48 in Weka)

 The Naive Bayes classification method and the following feature representation led to the **best results**:

-- ...
+- 50.4048% correct

 This gives the following number of attributes:

-Our best results for each message can be viewed in the `Results.txt` file.
+Our best results for each message can be viewed in the `Results(TYPE).txt` files.

 The following are feature extractions we tried and that did not help:

-- Using SentiWordNet external resource to analyze sentence sentiment
+- Using SentiWordNet external resource to analyze sentence sentiment for words and phrases
 - Tweet length
 - Counting the number of ! and ? vs just the presence of them
 - Including words in the vocabulary with hashtags
-- All-caps
+- All-caps words
 - Repeated letters such as "yayyyy"
 - heart emoticons

+## Conclusion

+We had a lot of trouble working through different methods, most things lowered our accuracy.
+Particularly, the more accurate we tried to be, the less percentage in the result.
+We suspect that part of the reason is that there's a differentiation between neutrality and objectivity, which our application doesn't handle very well.
+It would also be nice to be able to determine more about the results of Weka.